 Since my friends live in New England, these oyster shell jewelry dishes are perfect.
 They are a beautiful accent to any coastal or beach styled home.

 materials and tools for oyster dish

 - If you don’t live near the ocean, where do you find oyster shells?
 I found my 4 to 5 inch oyster shells on Amazon.

 - Paint brush set and these sponge brushes for painting.

 - White acrylic paint.
 I chose Oyster White by Delta Creative Ceramcoat.

 - Patterned napkins of your choosing.
 Pick a small print so that you will see more of it in your design.
 My cocktail paper napkins come from Germany but can be found on Amazon.com.
-You can find additional napkin designs here and here.
+You can find additional napkin designs at Boston International and Harlow and Grey.

 - Gold leafing paint.
 A little goes a long way.

 Step 1: How to prepare oyster shells for decoupage